← Total Productive Maintenance

 OEE Tracking Sheet

-A ready-to-print daily data collection sheet designed for use at the machine — plus guidance on setting up OEE tracking in your facility.
+A ready-to-print daily data collection workbook designed for use at the machine, plus guidance on setting up OEE tracking in your facility.
+It includes a daily shift log template, downtime reason codes, an OEE calculation worksheet, and a weekly trend chart.

 Need Help Setting Up OEE Tracking?

 Tennessee MEP consultants help manufacturers set up OEE tracking and implement the lean tools that improve it.
-No commitment.
-No cost to start.
+Every engagement begins with an in-plant walkthrough at no cost.